The Future of IT Service Management Includes Distributed SaaS Management

 Distributed SaaS Management

 Perhaps that’s why there’s a growing interest in distributed IT, where department leaders and even individuals manage some IT services on their own.
-One service that enables and even encourages distributed management is cloud-based software.
+One service that enables and even encourages distributed management is cloud-based software applications.
 Where the SaaS-ification of tech stacks and the ease with which nearly anyone can acquire, test, and integrate cloud applications without going through IT has its merits, like greater employee productivity, more autonomy, and fewer access management bottlenecks, to name a few.

 However, as app adoption and ownership become more distributed and the self-serve mode of operating streamlines request fulfillment processes, organizations need to ensure they’re not losing sight of the processes required for effective distributed SaaS management.